 The Boulder Incident Management Team (IMT) is a partnership of professionals, trained and qualified in incident management.
 The team provides an organizational structure and competent management staff to support large-scale emergency responses in the City of Boulder and Boulder County.
-Founded in 2010, the team has responded to the Fourmile and Dome fires in 2010, the September 2013 Floods, the Cold Springs Fire in 2016 and several smaller incidents through the years.
+Founded in 2010, the team has responded to the Fourmile and Dome fires in 2010, the September 2013 Floods, the Cold Springs Fire in 2016, Sunshine Fire in 2017, and several smaller incidents through the years.
 With each activation the team refines its processes, builds relationships with its stakeholders and continues to increase capacity.

 Member Commitments To The Team